carlkarama/Hackerrank-Problems/README.md

 # Hackerrank-Problems
-A collection of problems I have solved on hackerrank.com
+A collection of problems I have solved on hackerrank.com.
+Solved using Java and JavaScript

 Problems
 1. Easy